About PublicVPNList

 - Throughput probe: short, shaped transfer to estimate usable bandwidth (displayed as Mbps).
 We prefer conservative estimates over inflated peaks.

 We annotate each entry with the timestamp of the most recent successful check.
-If a server fails consecutively, you will see speed drop towards 0 and uptime trend downward; critically failing hosts may be temporarily hidden until they recover.
+If a server fails repeatedly or loses useful measurements, it may disappear from public tables until a later successful check makes it useful again.

 Metrics explained